PAD Treatment Evolution Helps Stop the Disease from Getting Worse

 While patients 5 to 10 years ago didn’t have many options for therapy, now there’s a range of possible treatments that avoid amputation, according to Dr. Boyes.

-- Lifestyle modifications: Managing (Diabetes mellitus) is a group of metabolic diseases characterized by hyperglycemia resulting from defects in insulin secretion, insulin action, or both., quitting smoking, eating healthier, being more physically active, and managing cholesterol and high blood pressure may help treat early-stage PAD.
+- Lifestyle modifications: Managing diabetes, quitting smoking, eating healthier, being more physically active, and managing cholesterol and high blood pressure may help treat early-stage PAD.

 The effects of PAD can lead to other severe health problems.
 If you’re concerned about new symptoms or ones that aren’t getting better, don’t wait to explore your treatment options.
 There is hope!

 For more information

 If you’re experiencing nighttime leg pain, pain while walking, numbness or burning sensations, or wounds that won’t heal, talk to your doctor about your symptoms so you can get help as soon as possible.
 To find a doctor or get a second opinion, use CSI’s Find a Doctor tool to help explore the variety of PAD treatment options available.